pourmalek/CovidVisualizedCountry/README.md

 6. Models: Different models within each graph (for which model estimates update release dates are maximally synchronized), plus official reports of the country to WHO (curated by Johns Hopkins university) as under-reported benchmark for trends

     .
 To examine how heterogeneity in methods used by different models results in heterogenous results for the same outcome (same time-place-person aggregated units)

+7. Graphs for other locations (e.g. Alberta) and other outcomes (e.g., Total deaths) are stored in https://github.com/pourmalek/CovidVisualizedCountry/tree/main/20210610/output/merge, and in https://github.com/pourmalek/CovidVisualizedCountry/blob/main/20210610/graphs%20merge%2020210610.pdf (and similar files, e.g., with /20210604/), where /2021610/ denotes the uptake date.
+Graphs include all the provinces and territories available in JOHN, DELP, and IHME.